dwightjack/vue-types/docs/guide/validators.md

 ### `arrayOf`

 Validates that a prop is an array of a certain type.
-Accepts both simple and `vue-types` validators.
+Accepts JavaScript constructors, Vue.js props validation objects and `vue-types` validators objects.

 ```js
 export default {